annotation/text-fabric/docs/Use7.md

 You can use the new features exactly as you are used to, with `F` and `E` (for edge features).

-They will not automatically show up in `pretty` displays, because `pretty` does not know that it is displaying query results, it can display arbitrary nodes.
+They will not automatically show up in `pretty` displays, because `pretty` does not know that it is displaying query results, and hence does not know which features were used in the latest query.

 So you have to tell which features you want to add to the display.
 That can be done by [prettySetup](Api/Apps.md#pretty-display):